VERIFY BEFORE RELYING

 5. Do 10 more questions only on that topic.

 That is enough.
-You are not trying to become perfect.
-You are trying to stop losing the same points twice.
+The goal is not mastery.
+The goal is to stop losing the same points twice.

-Math is one of the best 48-hour score opportunities because many misses come from setup, not deep theory.
+Math is one of the best last-minute opportunities because many misses come from setup, not theory.

-Use the Florida real estate math formulas guide and the printable math cheat sheet if you need a quick reference before exam day.
+Use the Florida real estate math formulas guide, the printable math formula sheet, and the calculator library before test day.
 Do not bring a cheat sheet into the exam room.
-DBPR's booklet says the exam is closed book and reference materials are not allowed.
+The DBPR booklet says the exam is closed book and reference materials are not allowed.

-Commission Sale price x rate, then apply split if needed
+Commission Sale price x rate, then side and split only if asked

-Proration Annual amount / 365 x days, then decide who credits whom
+Proration Daily rate x days, then decide who credits whom

 Two days before the exam, wording control can save points.